schavis/hashicorp-backup/sync-git.md

 repository, you can think of it as "make the remote branch resemble my local branch".

+> **Warning**
-Your push will fail if the remote branch has changes that you have not applied to your local branch.
-To fix the error, sync your local branch with `git pull` or `git fetch` and `git merge` then push your changes again.
+> Your push will fail if the remote branch has changes that you have not applied
+> to your local branch.
+To fix the error, sync your local branch with `git pull`
+> or `git fetch` and `git merge` then push your changes again.